-,,,,,There are four main activity types in the project:
+a) that ESFTUG’s increased policy capacity actually influenced the social dialogue with the ministry so ministerial educational policy initiatives have been changed as a result of ESFTUG’s influence, and

+b) that teachers participate in educational policy debates in ESFTUG and have initiated at least 6 local school development projects (eg. changes in school culture of teaching practice).

+It is however important to be aware of the presumption, that given the poor salary conditions teachers traditionally expect their union to focus on fighting for better working conditions.
+Teachers are working in a educational system governed by top-down instructions in a system with frequent changes of Educational ministers and political priorities.
+So, the ambition level must take these conditions into account.
+Just to make sure the social sector dialogue continues is a victory, and to secure that teacher actual engage in local school development and see that they can influence a democratic school development, we need in the beginning just to have a few examples to prove, that teachers can have an impact and engage in a democratic school development also in Georgia.
+During the process we do involve so many teachers that we have a critical mass, who will be willing to continue once they see, that it is possible to have an influence.

+The interaction between the development objective, immediate objectives outputs, activities and resources and indicators for each element is described in the new LFA matrix on p.
+14.

+There are four main activity types in the project.
+Each of the activities is organised so they support both immediate objectives – ie. have a national ESFTUG and a local teacher-school development perspective, see eg. the explanation to 2nd bullet below and more detailed in LFA matrix p.
+14-15.:

 We will organise 6 educational policy seminars for the teachers, each with two Danish facilitators and each seminar last from Thursday to Sunday.
 As the themes reflects the present educational policy issues that are being discussed in the newly established social dialogue process between the Ministry of Education and ESFTUG, the themes will strengthen the capacity of ESFTUG and the teacher to be active participants in the social dialogue and school development initiatives in Georgia.

-The dissemination will be strengthened by organising six two days seminars for seminar participants where the participants after a couple of months after the seminar will meet and exchange their dissemination experience to inspire each other by the good examples from colleagues in Georgia.
+The dissemination will be strengthened by organising six two days following-up seminars for seminar participants where the participants after a couple of months after the seminar will meet and exchange their dissemination experience to inspire each other by the good examples from colleagues in Georgia.
+After the initial policy seminar participants will participate in a Facebook group where they describe their impressions, their discussions on the themes with colleagues at their school and their effort to start local new initiatives inspired by the policy seminar.
+At the following-up seminars ESFTUG will get a feedback on how the ideas can be implemented in a Georgian context, and members give a feedback on what to fight for and where to amend the ideas.
+ESFTUG will use these examples in its political reform work.
+At the same time members learn from each other on how to overcome local obstacles and engage in local school development.
 The following-up seminars will fully be organised by ESFTUG and they will appoint one dissemination coordinator for each seminar theme.

 The six seminar coordinators together with a Georgian project coordinator will as part of the project make a study visit to Denmark in the beginning of the project, so they better understand the background and setting for the inspiration the Danish facilitators bring into the discussions during the policy theme seminars.